Best of

 Spots a visitor can specifically say they did in Chicago, not anywhere else.

 - J.p.
-Graziano Grocery CO INC. Italian sub shop and specialty grocer on West Randolph, in continuous operation since 1937 under the fourth generation of the Graziano family.
+Graziano Grocery CO INC. Open now Italian sub shop and specialty grocer on West Randolph, in continuous operation since 1937 under the fourth generation of the Graziano family.
 The Mr. G sandwich is the order.901 W Randolph St 1, Chicago, IL, 60607

 Marquee Randolph Restaurant Row

-The internationally-recognized West Loop dining anchors.
+The marquee West Loop dining anchors.

-- Monteverde Chef Sarah Grueneberg's handmade pasta destination on West Madison, Michelin-recognized since 2015, with an open pastificio.1020-1022 W Madison St 1, Chicago, IL, 60607
+- Monteverde Open now Chef Sarah Grueneberg's handmade pasta destination on West Madison, with an open pastificio at the centre of the room.1020-1022 W Madison St 1, Chicago, IL, 60607

 Distinctive things to do